 These Italian lemon cookies are melt-in-your-mouth good and soft from the ricotta cheese.
 Bursting with zesty lemon flavor, they're topped with a sweet, sugary glaze and more fresh lemon zest.
 A recipe for all the lemon lovers out there that will bring raves.

-I don't think I've made it too much of a secret that I'm more of a cake fan than cookies, but these Italian soft ricotta cookies have definitely found a place in my top 10.
+I don't think I've made it too much of a secret that I'm more of a cake than cookie person, but these Italian soft ricotta cookies have definitely found a place in my top 10.

 Which is not surprising as I'm a huge fan of ricotta.